 Project Report · CS-503, EPFL, 2026

-Generating realistic human motion from natural-language descriptions has made significant progress in recent years.
-Diffusion-based systems such as Kimodo are now capable of producing high-fidelity human motion conditioned on free-form text, and additionally support a rich set of kinematic constraints (pose, joint trajectory, root path).
-Kimodo is trained on the BONES dataset, a large-scale motion capture corpus roughly ten times larger than the commonly used HumanML3D benchmark, which enables this quality improvement.
+The current state of the art in text-to-motion is dominated by diffusion systems such as Kimodo, which produce high-fidelity human motion conditioned on free-form text and support a rich set of kinematic constraints (pose, joint trajectory, root path).
+Kimodo is trained on the BONES dataset, a large-scale motion-capture corpus roughly ten times larger than the commonly used HumanML3D benchmark, which enables much of that quality improvement.

 Despite these advances, current state-of-the-art systems share a common limitation: they generate the entire motion clip in a single, expensive forward pass (typically requiring tens to hundreds of denoising steps).
 This makes them unsuitable for online settings, where the user wants to update waypoints, captions, or scene geometry mid-execution, and for interactive settings, where latency directly bounds usability.
 A robotics policy, a digital twin, or an interactive game character all need motion generation that reacts to changing input without recomputing everything from scratch.